 While there is legislation protecting indigenous dress in public and private schools, individual school officials have the right to enforce their own specific non-Mayan dress codes.
 Furthermore, traditionally dressed Mayan women, regardless of income level, still face discrimination in all spheres of social life.

 There is also continuing opposition to obligatory bilingual education displayed by teachers in certain indigenous areas.
 This means that even those children living in municipalities that are densely indigenous are still taught in Spanish.

-It is expected that the growing numbers of indigenous middle-level professionals, such as teachers, nurses, NGO promoters and technical personnel in various fields, and an ever-growing number of university students will begin to have an increasing effect on achievement of indigenous rights.
+It is expected that the growing numbers of indigenous middle-level professionals, such as teachers, nurses, NGO staff and technical personnel in various fields, and an ever-growing number of university students will begin to have an increasing effect on achievement of indigenous peoples’ rights.